Payum/Payum/README.md

 //do capture for example.
 ```
+What's inside?

-What it does inside?
-First you can use model id.
-The extension will try to find it on `onPreExecute`.
-Second it saves the model on `onInteractiveRequest` and `postRequestExecute`
+* The extension will try to find model on `onPreExecute` if an id given.
+* Second, It saves the model after execute, on `onInteractiveRequest` and `postRequestExecute`.

 ### Like it?
 Spread the world!